-The mechanisms are implemented as normal form games with a discrete strategy space, $S_i = \{1, 2, \dots, 11, 12\}$ for each i.
-Parameters are chosen to ensure: (1) the serial game is both D-solvable and O-solvable, while the ACP game is D-solvable but not O-solvable; (2) the Stackelberg equilibrium and Nash equilibrium under ACP are sufficiently far away from each other; (3) the normal form games with a discrete strategy space has a unique Nash equilibrium under ACP11; (4) most of the payoffs are positive in both normal form games.
-Note that since the stage game under SER and ACP are both dominance-solvable, the equilibrium of the complete information repeated game is simply repeated play of the static equilibrium.
+The mechanisms are implemented as normal form games with a discrete strategy space, $S_i = \{1, 2, ..., 11, 12\}$ for each i.
+Parameters are chosen to ensure: (1) the serial game is both D-solvable and O-solvable, while the ACP game is D-solvable but not O-solvable; (2) the Stackelberg equilibrium and Nash equilibrium under ACP are sufficiently far away from each other; (3) the normal form games with a discrete strategy space have a unique Nash equilibrium under ACP; (4) most of the payoffs are positive in both normal form games.
+Note that since the stage game under SER and ACP are both dominance-solvable, the equilibrium

-10This is a general property of the SER mechanism (Corollary 1 to Theorem 1 in Moulin and Shenker (1992)).
+&lt;sup>10This is a general property of the SER mechanism (Corollary 1 to Theorem 1 in Moulin and Shenker (1992)).